 2015’s Star Wars: Battlefront was a huge commercial hit, but arguably a bit of a disappointment with fans - between the lack of a single player campaign and the limited multiplayer options, plenty of people hoped for more.
 Luckily, EA and developer Dice look set to deliver with the upcoming sequel, which promises more of, well, just about everything.

 We’ve had hands-on time at Gamescom 2017 with one of the new game’s core modes - Starfighter Assault - to find out just how stands up.

 What are the best Battlefront 2 pre-order deals?

-Star Wars Battlefront II is out on 17 November, and as is typical for a AAA game release these days, there are both multiple versions of Star Wars Battlefront II available, and bonus content for anyone who pre-orders the game.
+Star Wars Battlefront II is out this Friday, 17 November, and as is typical for a AAA game release these days, there are both multiple versions of Star Wars Battlefront II available, and bonus content for anyone who pre-orders the game.

 The pre-order bonus is tied to the upcoming film The Last Jedi, and includes alternate outfits and additional abilities for Kylo Ren and Rey, presumably based on what they get up to in Episode VIII.
 Anyone who pre-orders can get The Last Jedi Heroes, but it's not clear yet if it will also be able to buy after the game is out later this year.

 If you don't mind spending a bit more, the Trooper Deluxe Edition includes the Elite Officer, Heavy Metal, Armored Assault, and Master Specialist upgrade packs, which include new weapon modifications and epic abilities.
 It will also let you play the game as much as three days early.

 And if you're really keen, Game has a UK exclusive on a Star Wars branded PS4 Pro console, which it's selling in a limited edition bundle together with Battlefront II for £369.99.